maltesie/ChimericFragments/README.md

-# RILSeq analysis tool
+# Chimeric fragments analysis tool

-This is a configurable script for demultiplexing, mapping and analyzing sequencing data from RILSeq experiments.
+This is a configurable script for demultiplexing, mapping and analyzing sequencing data from RNA-Seq experiments that produce chimeric reads.
 This document serves as an installation guide and manual.

 ## Dependencies